Simulating nonlinear optical processes on a superconducting quantum device: Physically-motivated error model

 To improve our error model, we consider two additional effects.
 First, single-qubit gates also contribute noise to the cycle.
-Since the single-qubit gates are randomized under twirling, we model this as a depolarizing error.
+Because single-qubit gates are randomized under twirling, we model this as a depolarizing error.
 Secondly, coherence decreases when qubits are under modulation \citep{didier_flux_2019}.
 Thus we allow the coherence times of the model to vary in order to match the observed error profile.
-The result is a closer match between the simulated and the observed error profiles, as shown in the right panel of figure~\ref{fig:ErrorSimulation}(\textit{c}).
+The result is a closer match between the simulated and the observed error profiles, as shown in the right panel of Fig.~\ref{fig:ErrorSimulation}(\textit{c}).
 The model converges on a significantly decreased $T_1$ time for both qubits.
 While $T_1$ is not normally expected to decrease under modulation, other mechanisms, such as leakage or two-level system loss, might have a similar effect during Pauli error reconstruction.
-We leave further investigations and the incorporation of more diverse error channels for future work.

 With a simulated error model in hand, we now have the ability to generate a Pauli error model that both reproduces the empirically observed Pauli error rates, and allows us to decompose the errors into individual Pauli terms.
-While Probabilistic Error Amplification (PEA) and Probabilistic Error Cancellation (PEC) strategies make use of these decompositions \citep{ferracin_efficiently_2022, berg_probabilistic_2022}, our re-scaling technique naively assumes depolarizing noise which uniformly decreases observable values.
+While probabilistic error amplification (PEA) and probabilistic error cancellation (PEC) strategies make use of these decompositions \citep{ferracin_efficiently_2022, berg_probabilistic_2022}, our re-scaling technique naively assumes depolarizing noise which uniformly decreases observable values.
 Moreover, in the characterization phase, we were able to use Pauli twirling by propagating the inversion of the benchmark circuit, but this is not possible in algorithm circuits.
 Thus, for our problem circuits, we use a pseudo-twirling technique which does not tailor noise as completely as Pauli twirling.